sfavazza/docker/README.md

 ## Repository Structure ##

-Under `dockerfiles` folder are stored all the folders which in turn contain the docker file describing a specific image and the necessary sources needed with them (if not a script to recover them from Internet).
+Under `dockerfiles` folder are stored all the sub-folders named after the image they generate.
+Each of these sub-folders contains the self-comprehensive build context imported by docker during a build task.

+To ease a post-configuration of an image is possible to create ad-hoc configuration files from the `conf_template` folder (e.g. ssh host configurations).

 ## Install Docker ##